istio/cni/test/README.md

 The CNI has the following tests available.

-1. Unit, Functional, and lint tests
+1. Unit, functional, and lint tests

 1. Istio e2e tests triggered on a istio/cni change